fbpx

 Click here to learn how to access specific items inside of your Buildium Investor Portal.

-Hire an expert property management company to ensure you reach your goals.
-As soon as a management agreement in place we start working for you.
+An expert property management company is hired to ensure you reach your goals.
+As soon as a management agreement is in place, we start working for you.
 We have a legal fiduciary responsibility to you, the owner.
 We are entrusted and empowered by our owners to make the daily decisions necessary to ensure the lowest liability, lowest tenant turnover, and highest return on your investment.
-1836 handles troubleshooting and sticky situations, we handle the accounting, and we provide expertise and save you time and hassle.
+1836PM handles troubleshooting and sticky situations, we take care of the accounting, and we provide expertise to save you time and hassle.
 We deliver a wealth of knowledge, resources, local vendor connections, and people on the ground when problems arise and maintenance is needed.
-Learn more about our property management services.

 1836PM does not list properties for lease on the market until they are vacant and move-in ready.
 Or as we like to call it, “hotel room ready.”
-Through our years of experience, we realized that this is a necessary step in the process in order to give your property the best possible chance to rent quickly, at a competitive rental rate and with the best possible renter in contract.
+Through our years of experience, we realized that this is a necessary step in the process in order to give your property the best possible chance to rent quickly, at a competitive rental rate, and with the best possible renter in contract.

 Watch to learn more from 1836PM Founder, Matt Leschber.